 To best illustrate the business need for a well-considered network management strategy, IT should calculate the cost of network downtime.
 Network downtime affects revenue, employee productivity, reputation damage, monetary damage and general Opex costs.

-The monetary damage from network brownouts, which are unanticipated and unplanned drops in network quality, averages about $600,000 per organization, according to a survey from network monitoring software provider Netrounds.
+The monetary damage from network brownouts -- unanticipated and unplanned drops in network quality -- averages about $600,000 per organization, according to a 2019 survey from Juniper Networks Inc. Juniper later acquired network monitoring software provider Netrounds, which conducted the original survey before the Juniper acquisition.
 Whether expected or unexpected, downtime incurs costs that organizations can avoid or at least reduce with the help of network management.

 In the past, companies might have justified taking a lighter approach to network management because achieving comprehensive visibility and monitoring required a large amount of skilled staff.
 Network automation has eased that burden by eliminating common labor-intensive manual network tasks, such as provisioning, scripting, implementing change requests and identifying causes of slowdowns and outages.